-3. Broken Hill
+3. Hang out with the stars in Broken Hill

 Location is everything at Broken Hill, where you can see far into the distance and where the stars shine brighter because of the lack of light pollution.
 In fact, in 2015 locals and visitors joined forces at the Broken Hill Racecourse to participate in a Guiness World Record stargazing attempt.

 There are also awesome guided experiences available with Outback Astronomy on the Barrier Highway.
 Access is easy, but if you talk to staff, a shuttle service from your accommodation can sometimes be arranged.
 The nightly Sky Shows will teach you about the history and the science of our galaxy, but you’ll have to rug up – it gets chilly.